Trouble at CVS Health long-term care business weighs heavily

-CVS Health beat fourth-quarter earnings forecasts, but a struggling long-term care business took a $2.2-billion bite out of the company’s performance and its initial 2019 forecast was weaker than expected.
+CVS Health beat fourth-quarter earnings forecasts, but a struggling long-term care business took another huge bite out of the company’s performance and its initial 2019 forecast was weaker than expected.

 CVS Health expects adjusted earnings to range between $6.68 and $6.88 this year.
 That’s well short of the per-share earnings of $7.35 that Wall Street had been anticipating, according to a survey of industry analysts by FactSet.

-Note: This story has been corrected to show that the company posted a net loss of $419 million in the fourth quarter, not $421,000.